shambhavip19/Legal-document-analysis-AI-agent/README.md

 #AI Legal Document Negotiator

 An agentic, full-stack AI web application designed to accelerate contract review and automate negotiation cycles.
-By integrating a multi-agent backend orchestrator with a highly responsive, modern frontend, LexAgent enables legal professionals, vendors, and developers to analyze contract risk profiles, retrieve relevant legal precedents, and engage in an interactive counter-proposal revision process.
+By integrating a multi-agent backend orchestrator with a highly responsive, modern frontend, Agent enables legal professionals, vendors, and developers to analyze contract risk profiles, retrieve relevant legal precedents, and engage in an interactive counter-proposal revision process.

 The backend is built with Python, FastAPI, and LangGraph, utilizing ChromaDB as a local vector database to house a seeded library of standard commercial templates, case law references, and risk patterns.
 The frontend features a dark-theme glassmorphism design created in React + Vite and Tailwind CSS, featuring file upload zones, automated comparison views, inline diff calculations using `react-diff-viewer`, and a console terminal showing the AI agent's strategy rationale.